airbnb/streamalert/docs/source/conf-schemas.rst

-``log_patterns``             Various patterns to enforce within a log given provided fields ``optional_top_level_keys``  Keys that may or may not be present in a log being parsed ``optional_envelope_keys``   Keys that may or may not be present in the envelope of a log being parsed ``priority``                 Used to enforce the order that schema will get tested against data with the highest priority starting at 0.
+``log_patterns``             Various patterns to enforce within a log given provided fields ``optional_top_level_keys``  Keys that may or may not be present in a log being parsed ``optional_envelope_keys``   Keys that may or may not be present in the envelope of a log being parsed ``priority``                 Used to enforce the order that schema will get tested against data with the highest priority starting at 0 and the lowest being any positive integer.
 ``separator``                For use with key/value logs to identify the separator character for the log
 ===========================  ======================